dell/karavi-metrics-powerflex/docs/SUPPORT.md

 # Support

-> Karavi PowerFlex Metrics has a [code of conduct](./CODE_OF_CONDUCT.md).
+> This project follows a [code of conduct](./CODE_OF_CONDUCT.md).
 > By interacting with this repository, organization, or community you agree to
 > abide by its terms.

-# How to get support for Karavi
+# How to get support

-If you require help or support for Karavi PowerFlex Metrics:
+If you require help or support for Karavi Metrics for PowerFlex:

 - For example, if you want to alert a security vulnerability in Karavi, send an email to the maintainers on the [mailing list](mailto:karavi@dell.com?subject=[Dell-karavi-PowerFlex-Metrics]%20<replace%20me%20with%20more%20specific%20subject>) describing issue, impact, fix, if applicable.
-- Ask a general question to the community, fill out the details @ **[Ask a Question](https://github.com/dell/karavi-powerflex-metrics/issues/new?labels=type%2Fquestion&template=ask-a-question.md&title=%5BQUESTION%5D%3A)**.
+- Ask a general question to the community, fill out the details @ **[Ask a Question](https://github.com/dell/karavi-metrics-powerflex/issues/new?labels=type%2Fquestion&template=ask-a-question.md&title=%5BQUESTION%5D%3A)**.